CNuge/debar/README.md

 `debar` is an R package designed for denoising sequence data for the animal DNA barcode marker cytochrome c oxidase I (COI-5P, or the five prime portion of COI).
 The package is designed to detect and correct insertion and deletion errors within barcode sequences.
 This is accomplished through comparison of input sequences against a profile hidden Markov model [using the Viterbi algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm) and adjustment of the sequence based on the reported Viterbi path (`debar` depends on functions from the R package [aphid](https://CRAN.R-project.org/package=aphid) for running the Viterbi algorithm).
 Inserted base pairs are removed and deleted base pairs are accounted for through the introduction of a placeholder character.
 Since the PHMM is a probabilistic representation of the COI barcode, corrections are not always perfect.
 For this reason `debar` censors base pairs adjacent to reported indel sites, turning them into placeholder characters (default is 7bp in either direction, this feature can be disabled).
 Testing has shown that this censorship results in the correct sequence length being restored, and erroneous base pairs being masked the vast majority of the time (>95%).

+## Intended use

+The `debar` denoising method is designed to increase the accuracy of reported barcode sequences.
+It is therefore best applied when the accuracy of a barcode is paramount, namely in the generation of novel barcode sequences or in the acquisition of accurate consensus sequences for operational taxonomic units (OTUs).

-The `debar` denoising method was initially designed to process [single molecule real-time (SMRT) sequencing](https://www.pacb.com/smrt-science/smrt-sequencing/) outputs produced by [the Pacific Biosciences SEQUEL platform](https://www.pacb.com/products-and-services/sequel-system/).
-However the methods are robust to COI sequence data of any origin.
-If you intend to apply debar in the denoising of metabarcode data, please consult the package vignette for recommended parameters and examples of integration into metabarcoding workflows.
+The package was initially designed for processing [single molecule real-time (SMRT) sequencing](https://www.pacb.com/smrt-science/smrt-sequencing/) outputs produced by [the Pacific Biosciences SEQUEL platform](https://www.pacb.com/products-and-services/sequel-system/).
+However, the methods are robust to COI sequence data of any origin.
+If you intend to apply debar in the denoising of metabarcode data, it is recommended that you do so after quality filtering and dereplication of reads.
+Please consult the package vignette for recommended parameters and examples of integration into metabarcoding workflows.

 ## Installation